anviljs/anvil.token/README.md

-## Anvil Token Plugin
+## Anvil Token Extension

-This plugin is a core component of anvil and is required to function as expected.
+A core component of anvil and is required to function as expected.

 ## Installation